MingyuYang-Yale/BENG469/FA23/Basic of HPC and OOD/README.md

 * How to access HPC?

-* How to transfer data?
+* How to transfer data to HPC?

 * What is OOD?